 You’ve probably heard horror stories of an unruly customer who turns a minor disagreement into a full-blown legal battle.
 It happens in almost every industry.

 If you’re accused of making a mistake or being negligent, errors and omissions can help cover expenses if you have to go to court or take steps to fix a problem.
-In some industries, this coverage is known as professional liability insurance.
+In some industries, E&O coverage is known as professional liability insurance.

 Depending on your industry, it might be included with our general liability policy.
 Check out your options with Next.